aws/language-servers/CONTRIBUTING.md

     cd language-server-runtimes && npm install && npm run compile && npm link
     ```

+**Note**: Since v0.2.0, we need to create a link to `/language-server-runtimes/out` directory to preserve correct imports structure.
+A package published to NPM uses sources from `out` folder, not the repository root.

 3. Install dependencies in `language-servers` folder:

     **Note:** We are temporarily commiting a snapshot of `language-server-runtimes` package as zip archive and use it as npm dependency for some servers.
 To develop and build language servers with local checkout of `language-server-runtimes`, for servers develped in ./server directory change `"@aws/language-server-runtimes"` dependency to point to `"*"` instead of file path before running `npm install`.